lulunac27a/endless-task-list-adventure/docs/index.md

 rails server
 ```

-Open localhost:3000 on your web server.
+Make sure Rails is installed and then open localhost:3000 on your web server.